neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 ## Advanced Composer Usage

-The [UseCaseComposer](../werkbank/UseCaseComposer-class.html) can be used in many more ways than we can cover in this topic.
+You can use the [UseCaseComposer](../werkbank/UseCaseComposer-class.html) in many more ways than we can cover in this topic.
 Here are some of the more advanced uses:
 - Store your own information about a use case by using custom metadata.
   - Learn more about this in the